ALL INSIGHTS

 But in the past two years, that timeline has begun to shift.

-Across the market, hold periods are lengthening, and that shift is quietly changing how sponsors evaluate deals, plan value creation, and approach diligence.
+Across the market, holding periods are lengthening, and that shift is quietly changing how sponsors evaluate deals, plan value creation, and approach diligence.

-Industry data shows that private equity hold periods have steadily expanded in recent years.
+Industry data shows that private equity holding periods have steadily expanded in recent years.

 Several forces are driving this change: